DavidSchinazi/ssh-charter/charter.md

 At the time of writing this charter, it has been more than 17 years since the previous Secure Shell WG has been closed and its documents published.
+In the intervening years, current day implementations and RFCs have diverged, although the (now closed) curdle WG and various AD-sponsored RFCs have updated some of the SSH documentation, but in a somewhat sporadic manner as there was no WG chartered to generally maintain the SSH protocol documentation.
+The
-In the intervening years, current day implementations and RFCs have diverged.
-The first goal of this new working group is to update the RFCs documenting SSH to reflect what is implemented and deployed in practice.
+first goal of this new working group is to update the RFCs documenting SSH to reflect what is implemented and deployed in practice.
 In particular, the working group will document the OpenSSH certificate structure, the SSH agent